 So what’s the difference between a payment type and a payment channel?

 Mobile payment jargon can be a little tricky.
-Two industry terms that are commonly confused are payments channels and payment types.
+Two industry terms that are commonly confused are payment channels and payment types.

 A payment channel is the platform on which a consumer can make a payment.
-These include online, mobile, on the phone, through a CSR, or by eBill.
+These include online, mobile, on the phone, or by eBill.

 Learn more about payment types:

 - Credit – Credit refers to when a customer uses their credit card, which is tied to a line of credit, to make a payment.
 In recent years there has been an increase of customers using this payment type, especially rewards credit cards where customers get cash back or points when they use their credit card.
 It’s important to consider that these cards are more expensive to process, which drives up payment processing costs.

 - Debit (or offline debit) – Debit refers to a card with a Visa or Mastercard logo that is tied to a customer’s bank account.
 The payment is processed through the Visa or Mastercard network, but the funds are deducted from the customer’s bank account.

 - ATM – ATM refers to when a customer uses a card tied to their bank account to make a bill payment similar to a debit payment, but the card does not need a Visa or Mastercard logo.
 Instead, it can be an ATM card issued by their bank.
 The payment is processed through an ATM network, such as STAR, NYCE, PULSE, or Accel Exchange.
 The customer’s payment experience making an ATM transaction is the same as a making a debit transaction.
 The difference is in who processes the payment and the costs associated with processing the payment.

 - ACH – An ACH is an electronic check.
 When using ACH, funds are deducted directly from a customer’s checking or savings account.